bioinform/somaticseq/utilities/dockered_pipelines/bamSimulator/README.md

 ### 1) An ideal example is when you have sequencing replicates of the same normal samples

-This is our approach to define high-confidence somatic mutations in SEQC2 consortium's cancer reference samples, presented [here](https://dx.doi.org/10.1158/1538-7445.AM2018-432).
+This is our approach to define high-confidence somatic mutations in SEQC2 consortium's cancer reference samples, presented at [2018 AACR](https://doi.org/10.1158/1538-7445.AM2018-432).

 In this case, *in silico* mutations will be spiked into Replicate_002.bam.
 Since Replicate_002.bam and Replicate_001.bam are otherwise the same sample, any mutations detected that you did not spike in are false positives.
 The following command is a single-thread example.